sierraechobravoindia/udacity-capstone-ml-eng-nd/README.md

 ![screenshot of a query to the deployed model](./images/inference.png)

 ## Screen Recording
-The required screencast for this project can be found [here]
+The required screencast for this project can be found [here](https://youtu.be/gmsfoQ8Fjjk).
-- A working model
-- Demo of the deployed  model
-- Demo of a sample request sent to the endpoint and its response

 ## References